dynarithmic/Twainsave/README.md

 The option for the open source version will be **twainsave-opensource --filename test.bmp**

-2)  The [32-bit DTWAIN dtwain32u.dll](https://github.com/dynarithmic/twain_library/tree/master/binaries/32bit) along with the resource files [twaininfo.txt](https://github.com/dynarithmic/twain_library/blob/master/binaries/32bit/twaininfo.txt) and [twainresourcestrings_english.txt](https://github.com/dynarithmic/twain_library/blob/master/binaries/32bit/twainresourcestrings_english.txt) must be available on the system PATH or in the same directory as twainsave-opensource.exe
+2)  The [32-bit DTWAIN dtwain32u.dll](https://github.com/dynarithmic/twain_library/tree/master/binaries/32bit) along with the resource files [twaininfo.txt](https://github.com/dynarithmic/twain_library/blob/master/binaries/32bit/twaininfo.txt) and [twainresourcestrings_english.txt](https://github.com/dynarithmic/twain_library/blob/master/binaries/32bit/twainresourcestrings_english.txt) must be available on the system PATH or in the same directory as twainsave-opensource.exe.
+The current version of dtwain32u.dll must be at least **5.2.0.4** or above.

 3) The **--details** listing differs from the commercial version's [**-details**](http://www.dynarithmic.com/onlinehelp/twainsave/_details.htm) setting in two major ways:<br>
     a) The **--details** is in JSON format.